sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | groups_prefix |   |
 -------------|------
 description  | The prefix added to all LDAP groups.
 Sensu prepends prefixes with a colon.
 For example, for the groups_prefix `ldap` and the group `dev`, the resulting group name in Sensu is `ldap:dev`.
-Use this prefix when integrating LDAP groups with Sensu RBAC [role bindings][12] and [cluster role bindings][13]. required     | false type         | String example      | {{< highlight shell >}}"groups_prefix": "ldap"{{< /highlight >}}
+Use the groups_prefix when integrating LDAP groups with Sensu RBAC [role bindings][12] and [cluster role bindings][13]. required     | false type         | String example      | {{< highlight shell >}}"groups_prefix": "ldap"{{< /highlight >}}